ummaycoc/wc.apl/README.md

 4. The sum of all the lines from all the results.
 5. Whether the last result in the matrix represented a string _ending_ with a nonspace--that value is `⍵[≢⍵;5]`.

-The sums in the middle can be calculated if we reduce addition _down_ the input matrix. `(+⌿⍵)` will calculate that sum, and `(+⌿⍵)[2 3 4]` will be the middle three values of that sum (we don't need the sums of whether the strings started or ended with nonspace characters).
+The sums in the middle (items 2, 3, and 4) can be calculated if we reduce addition _down_ the input matrix. `(+⌿⍵)` will calculate the total sum, and `(+⌿⍵)[2 3 4]` extracts the middle three values (we don't need the sums of whether the strings started or ended with nonspace characters).

 The value we have to subtract--the number of times a word was split--is calculated by taking the sum of whether a string started with a nonspace _anded_ with whether the string before ended with one.
-That is the value `+/(1↓⍵[;1])∧(¯1)↓⍵[;5])`. `(1↓⍵[;1])` is the first column of our results matrix (which represents whether strings started with a nonspace) without the value from the first result; `(¯1)↓⍵[;5]` is the last column (representing whether strings ended with a nonspace) without the value from the last result.
-We and these together with `∧` and sum that with `+/` to get the number of times we split a word; prepending `-` negates the value and placing it in the middle of a vector of four zeroes lets us just add it to our calculated result, adjusting the word count appropriately.
+That is the value `+/(1↓⍵[;1])∧(¯1)↓⍵[;5])`. `(1↓⍵[;1])` is the first column of our results matrix (which represents whether strings started with a nonspace) with the value from the first result dropped; `(¯1)↓⍵[;5]` is the last column (representing whether strings ended with a nonspace) with the value from the last result dropped.
+We _and_ these together with `∧` and sum that with `+/` to get the number of times we split a word; prepending `-` negates the value and placing it in the middle of a vector of four zeroes lets us just add it to our calculated result, adjusting the word count appropriately.

 Now we add a user defined operator to handle looping over reading a file.
 The below does this: